Karl Lenz

-Karl Lenz (7 July 1899 in Heidelberg – 7 November 1944 in Freising) was a Nazi Party (NSDAP) official who served as the third and last Gauleiter of Gau Hesse-Darmstadt.
+Karl Lenz (7 July 1899 – 7 November 1944) was a Nazi Party (NSDAP) official who served as the third and last Gauleiter of Gau Hesse-Darmstadt.
 He was also an officer in the Allgemeine SS and the Waffen-SS.

 Early years

-Lenz was born in 1899 the son of a school administrator.
+Lenz was born in 1899 in Heidelberg to the son of a school administrator.

 After attending primary and high school, he volunteered for service in World War I in November 1916 with Mecklenburg Jäger Battalion 14.

 He saw action on both the Eastern Front and Western Front with Infantry Regiment 70 and Reserve Infantry Regiment 221.
 In October 1918 he was wounded in action, losing his left eye, and was captured by British forces.
 He was awarded the Iron Cross 2nd class, classified as severely war-disabled and discharged from the military in January 1919.
 Lenz worked for a time as an agricultural laborer and then attended teacher's college until 1920.

 He worked as a teacher in the Baden State government from 1920 to 1928, however his political activities led to numerous suspensions.
 From 1920 to 1924 he was a member of the Freikorps and active in the League for Freedom and Justice, a right wing political organization.